 The Department does not provide passport photos.
 The photo-taker industry provides passport photos to customers.

 Where can I find a list of photo-takers who take electronic passport photos?

 A large range of pharmacies, photographers, photo chains and small businesses offer both a hard copy and an electronic passport photo service.
-The Department has been working with the photo taker industry for more than a year to help the industry prepare for the introduction of the online service.

 What is an 'identity referee'?